Chest (furniture): Types and terminology

 A cassone is a kind of carved or painted chest associated with late Medieval and Renaissance Italy.
 Cassones, also called marriage chests or hope chests, were often used to carry the dowry goods in a marriage ceremony.

 A simple chest, called a wakis ("wagon-kist") was commonly used in the Dutch Cape Colony (now part of South Africa) as a seat on a wagon.
 To make it more usable, it often had a wooden support along the centre of the top so that the seated driver would not slide off so easily.
 In addition to this use, they were also used for storage at home; keeping clothes, food and other commodities safe.
 They were frequently made with one or more sides sloping downwards, although the top was always horizontal.
 Many are made of sturdy woods such as yellowwood and therefore last a long time.
 Some manufacturers also painted the front of the kist with relatively simply designs reminiscent of, and presumably originating from Europe.

 In some Slavic countries, for example, in Ukraine and Serbia, chests were a family relic, especially in peasant families.
 Each Ukrainian girl received her own chest at the age of 15 for her future bride's dowry.
 Peeping in the girl's chest was considered impolite.
 Coffers were an indicator of a family's wealth.
 Ukrainian girls and women also used them to keep their garments and some personal items – towels, jewelry, tools for embroidering etc. A big collection of Ukrainian traditional chests dated by the 18–20th cc. is kept in the Radomysl Castle (Zhytomyr Region, Ukraine).

 In many Arab countries, chests are used to hold ship captain's personal possessions, such as the Kuwaiti chest.
 Today, many Middle Eastern furniture chests are known by place names, such as Omani or Bahraini, but this most often refers to where they were purchased rather than where they were made.
-Others are used to hold linens and household goods collected by girls in preparation for eventual their marriage, and often called a hope chest.
-In Arabic, two terms are used for the dowry chest: The muqaddimah was specifically for the bride’s personal possessions; and the "sunduq", which normally came in matching pairs, were for other goods.
+Others are used to hold linens and household goods collected by girls in preparation for their eventual marriage, and often called a hope chest.
+In Arabic, two terms are used for the dowry chest: The muqaddimah was specifically for the bride's personal possessions; and the "sunduq", which normally came in matching pairs, were for other goods.

 In fantasy, fables, and games, treasure chests are frequently used as a plot device to contain treasure such as gold or jewels.

-A toy chest is a type of chest that usually carries children's toys, like dolls or building blocks.
+A toy chest is a type of chest that usually carries children's toys, such as dolls or building blocks.